bensheldon/american-commissar/README.md

 It is my best opinion that this book is a part of the **Public Domain**; though if you use this version of the text, I would appreciate attribution.

 United States copyright law is [rather](http://www.llrx.com/features/digitization.htm) [complicated](http://fairuse.stanford.edu/Copyright_and_Fair_Use_Overview/chapter8/index.html), but from using the many resources available at the [Stanford Copyright and Fair Use Center](http://fairuse.stanford.edu/), I am confident that this opinion is correct.
-That includes the [Digital Copyright Slider](http://librarycopyright.net/digitalslider/), searching [Stanford’s Copyright Renewal Database](https://exhibits.stanford.edu/copyrightrenewals) as well as the [Library of Congress’s Copyright Catalog](http://cocatalog.loc.gov/).
+That includes the [Digital Copyright Slider](http://librarycopyright.net/digitalslider/), searching [Stanford's Copyright Renewal Database](https://exhibits.stanford.edu/copyrightrenewals) as well as the [Library of Congress's Copyright Catalog](http://cocatalog.loc.gov/).

 Canadian (and other international copyrights) I am less confident of.